Stuart Braithwaite

 Stuart Leslie Braithwaite (born 10 May 1976) is a Scottish musician, singer and songwriter.
 He is the guitarist of post-rock band Mogwai, with whom he has recorded ten studio albums.
 He is also a member of the British alternative rock supergroups Minor Victories and Silver Moth.
 He has used the name Plasmatron in the credits of Mogwai's debut album Mogwai Young Team, as a social media handle, and as the name of his signature guitar pedal.

 Early life

 Braithwaite's family, on his mother's side, originate from Flesherin on the Isle of Lewis; he was born in Lanark and raised in the rural Clyde Valley.
 His father was a telescope maker and was involved in the placing of Sighthill stone circle; in 2013 Braithwaite organised a benefit concert to raise funds for the campaign to save the stones, which were then under threat from a proposed redevelopment.

 Braithwaite grew up listening to records by The Cure, Joy Division, The Stooges, The Velvet Underground, Black Sabbath and other artists.
+At age 10-11, he bought his first electric guitar and “totally fell in love with it”.
 He attended Strathaven Academy from 1987 to 1993.
 Before playing in Mogwai, Braithwaite fronted a band called Deadcat Motorbike, who broke up in June 1995.
 Braithwaite also drummed for Scottish band Eska at one point.

+Braithwaite has an older sister named Victoria.